ouspg/ouspg-open/about/README.md

    $10 000 [last man standing award](https://bugs.chromium.org/p/chromium/issues/detail?id=157048) award as cherry on top.

- * Spin-off company found a serious [Heartbleed](http://heartbleed.com) bug, affecting about 2/3 of the WWW-serves in the Internet -  not to mention virtual private networks (SSL VPNs), network appliances and wide variety of client side software
+ * Spin-off company found a serious [Heartbleed](http://heartbleed.com) bug, affecting about 2/3 of the WWW-serves on the Internet -  not to mention virtual private networks (SSL VPNs), network appliances and wide variety of client side software

 # Life after OUSPG

-OUSPG has employed over 30 persons over the course of 20 years.
+Over 74 people have worked for OUSPG over the course of 20 years.
-It has been the stepping-stone for many careers which have influenced how the world looks at security and tech in general.
+It has been the stepping-stone for many careers which have influenced on how the world looks at security and tech in general.

  * Co-founder of an international thought-leader company, making security testing